core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 In such a case, the client MAY ask the proxy for an early stop of the ongoing response forwarding, i.e., to not forward to the client any further response received from the servers as a reply to the forwarded group request.

-To this end, the client can rely on one of the following two approaches.
+To this end, the client can rely on one of the following two approaches:

 * The client acts like it would at timeout expiration (see {{ssec-resp-proc-client-steps}}), i.e., it simply frees up its local Token value associated with the original unicast request sent to the proxy.